Ash066/TheAsylum/README.md

 ## UX

 ### Design
-Website design was initially planned using the following wireframes which I created:
+Website design was initially planned using the following wireframes which I created using the Balsamiq software:

  #### Desktop
  ![Desktop Home](assets/wireframes/desktop-wireframe-home.jpg)